doubledead/AngularModularBase/README.md

 # AngularModularBase
-AngularJS base app using modulars
+This is an AngularJS base app that uses modules for easy injection control.

 Features: